A generalized central limit theorem for critical marked Hawkes processes: Results

-The integral in \eqref{e:limit_proc} may be equivalently understood as an integral with respect to a $(1+\beta)$-stable random measure with Lebesgue control measure and skewness intensity $1$.
-Stable random measures and integration with respect to them are described e.g. in \cite{ST}.
-This will be our main reference for the properties of stable integrals.
+where, in the terminology of \cite{ST}, $L_{1+\beta}(du)$ denotes the integration with respect to $(1+\beta)$-stable random measure with Lebesgue control measure and skewness intensity $1$ (which in fact is the same as integrating with respect to the L\'evy process $L_{1+\beta}$ as in part b)).

-The limit process in Theorem \ref{thm:main}(b) has the same form as the limit process in \cite{HorstXu} with the difference that in our case Brownian motion has been replaced by the $(1+\beta)$-stable L\-evy process $L_{1+\beta}$.